arsalanbarolia/iTAD/README.md

 <figure align='center'>
  <img src= "images/internalwiring.png" alt="Figure 3: Finalized board layout along with its physical connections">
- <figcaption>Figure 3: Finalized board layout along with its physical connections</figcaption>
 </figure>

+<p align='center'>Figure 3: Finalized board layout along with its physical connections</p>

 <p style='text-align: justify; text-indent: 1cm'>
 Labels and text were also added using the text function on EAGLE that